 because when we understand each other better, we can love each other better.

 Welcome to my website!
 Whatever brings you here, I am so happy you are visiting.
 Clearly, you are looking for answers, seeking insight and understanding.
 You have concerns, but you also have hope.
-That is already a beginning, a wonderful place from which to move forward.
+This is already a beginning, a wonderful place from which to move forward.

 Executive Dysfunction & Anxiety